ctdk/goiardi/shovey_api.md

 The Shovey API
 --------------

+Documentation of the goiardi shovey HTTP and Serf APIs.
+As a work in progress, be aware that anything in this document is subject to change until shovey is officially released.

 ### HTTP API

+The Chef Pushy API located at http://docs.getchef.com/push_jobs.html#api-push-jobs is also relevant, but the Shovey HTTP API is not exactly the same as the Pushy API, for various reasons.

 #### Shovey job control

 `/shovey/jobs`

 Method: GET

-		List all jobs on the server
+List all jobs on the server.
+Returns a list of uuids of jobs.

 Response body format:

 ```
 [